FrediBach/Blowson/README.md

 }
 ```

-The script will guess that you want tiitle sentences with at least three words and a maximum of 6 words.
+The script will guess that you want title sentences with at least three words and a maximum of 6 words.
 Something like:

 ```
 {